Beverly, Washington AVA

 Beverly, Washington is an American Viticultural Area (AVA) located within Grant County encompassing the towns of Beverly between Wanapum Village and Schwana in central Washington state along the banks of the Columbia River.
-The wine appellation was established on October 29, 2024 as the nation's 276^{th}, the state's 21^{st} and the county's fifth AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Whitman College professor and geologist, Dr. Kevin Pogue, on behalf of the Zirkle Fruit Company, and Tom Merkle and Craig Young, owners of the two vineyards within the region, to propose a viticultural area named "Beverly, Washington."
+It was established as the nation's 276^{th}, the state's 21^{st} and the county's fifth wine appellation on October 29, 2024 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Whitman College professor and geologist, Dr. Kevin Pogue, on behalf of the Zirkle Fruit Company, and Tom Merkle and Craig Young, owners of the two vineyards within the region, to propose a viticultural area named "Wanapum Village."

 During the review period, TTB received a request from the petitioner asking to change the original proposed AVA name from "Wanapum Village" to "Beverly, Washington."
 The petitioner stated that members of the Wanapum tribe expressed concerns about the use of their name for an viticultural area.
 The petitioner included sufficient name evidence to support the proposed name change.
 As a result of the request, TTB published Notice No. 219A in the Federal Register on October 5, 2023 (88 FR 69113), proposing to change the name of the proposed Wanapum Village AVA to "Beverly, Washington."
 No other changes to the proposed AVA were included in Notice No. 219A.
 Prior to the comment period closing on December 4, 2023, TTB received one comment in response to Notice No. 219A.
 The anonymous public comment expressed support for use of the name "Beverly, Washington" for the AVA, based both on respect for the Wanapum tribe regarding use of their name and "Beverly" being a common name used in the local community to describe the region.

 Beverly, Washington viticultural area shares a border with the southwest corner of the Royal Slope AVA and lies a few miles north up the river from the Wahluke Slope AVA.
-The 2415 acre sub-appellation lies entirely within the vast 17600 sqmi Columbia Valley AVA.
+The 2415 acre is the seventeen sub-appellation entirely within the vast 17600 sqmi Columbia Valley AVA.